 One of the really great things about being self-employed is the opportunity to work from home.
-It’s this sort of flexibility that inspires people to start their own businesses in the first place; it’s especially good for those who don’t find the nine-to-five office roles suitable, such as stay-at-home parents or those living with disabilities.
+It’s this sort of flexibility that inspires people to start their own businesses in the first place; it’s especially good for those who don’t find a nine-to-five office role suitable, such as stay-at-home parents or those living with disabilities.

 I use the office in my house to work in – what can I claim?